The Best Years of Our Lives (Steve Harley & Cockney Rebel song): Critical reception

 Upon its release, Sheila Prophet of Record Mirror said, "This one is live and it's a cracker.
 Just listen to the way he controls the audience - amazing.
 It's easily the best track on Face to Face and though I don't know how valid it is as a single, it's a worthwhile buy for any hard-up fans who can't afford the fancy double album package."
 John Dilley of the Harborough Mail wrote, "Good number but doubtful if it will ever go anywhere."
+Ian Birch of Melody Maker stated, "Harley sings the verses over an unadorned acoustic guitar while the audience mostly handle the chorus.
+Harley's vocals have never been more assured but the song stinks."
 In a review of the live album, Geoff Barton of Sounds called the song "always an emotional highspot".
 Tony Parsons of the NME remarked that the "imagery-charged live cut" is "the song the Fag End of Glam Rock troops used to pretend they were being butch over on the terraces".
 He continued, "Hymn-like dirge turgid in the extreme, strictly for the hard-core who never got round to throwing out the Dan Dare togs."